hbr-l/polypy/docs/guide.md

 _MakingAmount_ and _TakingAmount_ are terms, that should not be confused with _Taker Order_ and _Maker Order_, as those
 terms have NOTHING in common.
-_MakingAmount_ and _TakingAmount_ are terms often used in digital order protocols (e.g., 0x) and have the following meaning:
+_MakingAmount_ and _TakingAmount_ are terms often used in crypto order protocols (e.g., 0x) and have the following meaning:
 1) __MakingAmount__: The amount of USDC (in case of buy order) or the size/number of shares (in case of sell order) that you transfer to the counterparty of a trade ('making' the amount/size to the counterparty)
 2) __TakingAmount__: The amount of USDC (in case of a sell order) or the size/number of shares (in case of buy order) that you